 Greenbank respects the right of parents to withdraw their child from RE lessons.
 We hope that the scheme of work offered will mean that parents do not need to do so.
 In such cases other arrangements can be made via the class teacher if parents wish their children not to attend these sessions.

-A dual curriculum approach following the school closure in March 2020 ensured that Religious Education continued to be delivered in a way which reflected the subject’s vision and approach to learning.
+A duel curriculum approach following the school closure in March 2020 and January 2021 ensured that Religious Education continued to be delivered in a way which reflected the subject’s vision and approach to learning.